KennyPeanuts/sediment_priming/lab_notebook/analysis/Ergosterol_analysis.md

 * Modified:
  * Added summary stats for ergosterol mass per leaf
  * 1 Nov 2017 - KF - calculated the degree that fungal C mass was from converted leaf C
+ * 25 Jan 2018 - KF - tested differences in the percent fungal carbon in the leaves

 ### Description

 These analyses are to evaluate the Ergosterol Content of the leaves in the sediment priming experiment.
 Details on the experimental set-up and execution can be found: [https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_set_up.md](https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_set_up.md) & [https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_breakdown.md](https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_breakdown.md)